Book a call with admissions

 What is Emotional Detachment?

 Emotional detachment can manifest in different ways for different people.
 Some people might feel like they’re unable to form attachments with other people.
 It may affect your sex drive.
 Others might feel emotionally numb or disconnected from their own emotions.
-And, still, others might find that they don’t feel the same love for their partner that they used to.
+Still, others might find that they don’t feel the same love for their partner that they used to.

 If you’re concerned about emotional detachment, talk to your doctor.
 They can help you weigh the risks and benefits of SSRIs and make the best decision for your health.